MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MailPublicFolder.md

 ```

 ### -RejectMessagesFromSendersOrMembers
-!!!
-Exchange Server 2010

-The RejectMessagesFromSendersOrMembers parameter specifies the mailbox users, mail users, mail contacts, and distribution groups whose members aren't allowed to send e-mail messages to this mail-enabled public folder.
-You can use any of the following values to specify the recipients:

-- DN

-- Canonical name

-- GUID

-- Name

-- Display name

-- LegacyExchangeDN

-- Primary SMTP e-mail address

-By default, this parameter is blank.
-This default value enables the mail-enabled public folder to accept messages from all senders.

-!!!
-Exchange Server 2013

-The RejectMessagesFromSendersOrMembers parameter specifies the mailbox users, mail users, mail contacts, and distribution groups whose members aren't allowed to send email messages to this mail-enabled public folder.
-You can use any of the following values to specify the recipients:

-- DN

-- Canonical name

-- GUID

-- Name

-- Display name

-- LegacyExchangeDN

-- Primary SMTP email address

-By default, this parameter is blank.
-This default value enables the mail-enabled public folder to accept messages from all senders.

-!!!
-Exchange Server 2016, Exchange Online

 The RejectMessagesFromSendersOrMembers parameter specifies who isn't allowed to send messages to this recipient.
 Messages from these senders are rejected.

 Valid values for this parameter are individual senders and groups in your organization.
 Individual senders are mailboxes, mail users, and mail contacts.
 Groups are distribution groups, mail-enabled security groups, and dynamic distribution groups.
 Specifying a group means all members of the group aren't allowed to send messages to this recipient.